JuliaLang/julia/stdlib/Random/docs/src/index.md

 Other RNG types can be plugged in by inheriting the `AbstractRNG` type; they can then be used to obtain multiple streams of random numbers.

-The types exported by the `Random` package are:
+The PRNGs (pseudorandom number generators) exported by the `Random` package are:
 * `TaskLocalRNG`: the default with 1 stream per task.
 * `Xoshiro`: for explicitly-managed Xoshiro256++ streams.
 * `RandomDevice`: for OS-provided entropy.
 This may be used for cryptographically secure random numbers (CS(P)RNG).